brendanddev/collections-from-scratch/README.md

 ## Overview

 This repository contains implementations of common data structures such as lists, sets, maps, stacks, queues, heaps, and trees.
 Each data structure is built from first principles, including custom iterators and benchmarking utilities to compare performance.
+Performance comparison utilities that benchmark custom data structures against Java's built-in counterparts (e.g., `PriorityQueue` for heaps, `TreeSet` for binary trees) using shuffled datasets to ensure fair testing.

 ---